modelyst/dbgen/README.md

 ---

-:exclamation:  Please note that this project is actively under major rewrites and installations are subject to breaking changes.
+:exclamation:  Please note that this project is actively under major rewrites and installations are subject to breaking changes. :exclamation:

 ---
 DBgen (Database Generator) is an open-source Python library for connecting raw data, scientific theories, and relational databases.
-These are some of the main features:

-1. Very easy to work with
-2. Integration with the PostgreSQL databases.
+The package was designed with a focus on the developer experience at the core.
 DBgen was initially developed by [Modelyst](https://www.modelyst.com/).

 ## What is DBgen?